 Increases productivity: reducing time wasted on identifying and correcting errors means you can focus on adding value where it counts – drawing on your experience and expertise as an Estimator rather than reviewing Excel formulas.

-Boost morale: standardisation helps establish relationships between people and their work processes.
+Boosts morale: standardisation helps establish relationships between people and their work processes.
 Mastering them brings a sense of pride and ownership in the quality of work.

 Reduces errors: if everyone is working from the same set of processes, these ‘rules’ stop unnecessary errors.